IT WAS ALWAYS LATE WHEN

 business if some dumbass cop...

-the oven after I took out the cake
+on after I took out the cake which

 Broken dog lying against the curb